Auchenbreck Castle

+History

 The castle was held by the Campbells of Auchinbreck, a branch of the Clan Campbell descended from Duncan, a younger son of Duncan Campbell, 1st Lord Campbell.
 He was granted lands near Dunoon in 1435, and further lands in Glassary.
 By the 16th century, the family were known as "of Auchinbreck".

 The castle appears on Timothy Pont's map of the late 16th century.
 Dugald Campbell of Auchenbreck was killed in a fire at the castle in 1641.
 Around 1703 the castle was purchased by John Fullarton, former minister of Kilmodan, and later Bishop of Edinburgh.
 Fullarton renamed the estate Greenhall, and was the last person to live in the castle.
 When the estate was sold in 1728, after Fullarton's death, it included a mansion which may have been built from the stones of the castle.
 The castle itself was in its current ruined state by 1870.